Cathedral of St. Matthew the Apostle

-The Cathedral of St. Matthew the Apostle in Washington, D.C., most commonly known as St. Matthew's Cathedral, is the seat of the Archbishop of the Roman Catholic Archdiocese of Washington.
+The Cathedral of St. Matthew the Apostle in Washington, D.C., most commonly known as St. Matthew's Cathedral, is the seat of the Archbishop of the Archdiocese of Washington.
 As St. Matthew's Cathedral and Rectory, it has been listed on the National Register of Historic Places since 1974.

 The cathedral is in downtown Washington at 1725 Rhode Island Avenue NW between Connecticut Avenue and 17th Street.
 The closest Metrorail station is Farragut North, on the Red Line.
 It is seven blocks north and two blocks west of the White House.

 History

-St. Matthew's is dedicated to the Apostle Matthew, who among other things is the patron saint of civil servants, having himself been a tax collector.
+St. Matthew's is dedicated to the Matthew the Apostle, who among other things is the patron saint of civil servants, having himself been a tax collector.
 It was established in 1840 by pastor Father William Matthews and parochial vicar Father John Philip Donelan.
 The church was dedicated on November 1, 1840, though the structure had not yet been entirely completed.
 Originally located at 15th and H Streets, construction of the current church began in 1893, with the first Mass being celebrated June 2, 1895.
 Construction continued until 1913 when the church was dedicated.
 In 1939, it became the cathedral for the newly established Archdiocese of Washington.